 Although the app description originally invited you to “take beautiful photos to give to others,” the photos I got, like the IMG XXXX videos, were appealing because they were not beautiful.
 After the purse, I got a photo of a computer screen on which someone was carefully drawing an anime pony.
 I saw someone’s teacher lecturing in class.
 I saw the top of a pint of ice cream in Ireland.
 I saw the inside of someone’s car.
 There were almost no selfies, just incidental scenes captured in moments of boredom.
 The photos were their own tiny holes in space, the circular shape of the photos rendering them like portholes into an alien everyday.

-My last example of randomness online is from Second Life, which has emptied out since it was big in the mid 2000s.
+My last example of randomness online is from Second Life, which has emptied out since its heyday in the mid-2000s.
 Because I was so late to the party, I’ve never had great luck there; my first conversation was with an avatar whose name was also Jenny and who propositioned me on Help Island (where all avatars first materialize), saying only, “Sex?”
 My avatar, wearing a polka-dot onesie and a giant rotating eyeball head, mostly roamed the lands in solitude.
 But one day, in one of the few crowded places I was able to find, I discovered a glowing blue skeleton named Bo Luk Lak.
 He stood out among the mostly naked avatars wearing thongs and grotesque anatomical enhancements.

 “Hello sir,” I said, apparently waking him from sleep.
 Our conversation was halting, because the skeleton was putting everything I said and all of his responses through a translator.
 Bo Luk Lak was in Russia.
 He talked of locations in Second Life that no longer existed, where he used to “fly by airplane, and also a sea coast.”
 He called Russia “far, and cold,” and said that it was hard to get on Second Life there.
 Although it was late at night and I was tired, I delayed logging off because the connection felt as fragile as the long lost worlds he was attempting to describe.
 Again, there was nothing technically miraculous about using the internet to communicate with someone in Russia, but because I spotted this skeleton in the midst of a virtual crowd — because we encountered each other by chance and now someone was really typing at a computer somewhere in Russia — I felt unable to sever the connection.